rafiasajjad/CIS434-Project1-Group8/README.md

 - Clear transaction history
 - Alert message when users leave fields blank when clicking add transaction button
 - Alert for insufficient balance if expense is greater than the balance
-- If the sign is not specified in the transation amount field then it is considered as positive income by default.
+- If the sign is not specified in the transation amount field then it is considered as positive income by default
 - Simple and clean UI

 ##